wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 - `unity_env` refers to the Unity environment to be wrapped.

 - `uint8_visual` refers to whether to output visual observations as `uint8` values (0-255).
 Many common Gym environments (e.g. Atari) do this.
-By default they will be floats (0.0-1.0).
+By default, they will be floats (0.0-1.0).
 Defaults to `False`.

 - `flatten_branched` will flatten a branched discrete action space into a Gym Discrete.
 Otherwise, it will be converted into a MultiDiscrete.
 Defaults to `False`.

 - `allow_multiple_obs` will return a list of observations.
 The first elements contain the visual observations and the last element contains the array of vector observations.
 If False the environment returns a single array (containing a single visual observations, if present, otherwise the vector observation).
 Defaults to `False`.

 - `action_space_seed` is the optional seed for action sampling.
 If non-None, will be used to set the random seed on created gym.Space instances.

 The returned environment `env` will function as a gym.

 ## Limitations

 - It is only possible to use an environment with a **single** Agent.
 - By default, the first visual observation is provided as the `observation`, if present.
 Otherwise, vector observations are provided.
 You can receive all visual and vector observations by using the `allow_multiple_obs=True` option in the gym parameters.
 If set to `True`, you will receive a list of `observation` instead of only one.
 - The `TerminalSteps` or `DecisionSteps` output from the environment can still be accessed from the `info` provided by `env.step(action)`.
 - Stacked vector observations are not supported.
 - Environment registration for use with `gym.make()` is currently not supported.
 - Calling env.render() will not render a new frame of the environment.
 It will return the latest visual observation if using visual observations.

 ## Running OpenAI Baselines Algorithms

 OpenAI provides a set of open-source maintained and tested Reinforcement Learning algorithms called the [Baselines](https://github.com/openai/baselines).

 Using the provided Gym wrapper, it is possible to train ML-Agents environments using these algorithms.
 This requires the creation of custom training scripts to launch each algorithm.
 In most cases these scripts can be created by making slight modifications to the ones provided for Atari and Mujoco environments.

 These examples were tested with baselines version 0.1.6.

 ### Example - DQN Baseline

-In order to train an agent to play the `GridWorld` environment using the Baselines DQN algorithm, you first need to install the baselines package using
+In order to train an agent to play the `GridWorld` environment using the Baselines DQN algorithm, you first need to install the baselines package using pip:
-pip:

 ```
 pip install git+git://github.com/openai/baselines
 ```

 Next, create a file called `train_unity.py`.
 Then create an `/envs/` directory and build the environment to that directory.
 For more information on building Unity environments, see [here](Learning-Environment-Executable.md).
 Note that because of limitations of the DQN baseline, the environment must have a single visual observation, a single discrete action and a single Agent in the scene.
 Add the following code to the `train_unity.py` file:

 ```python
 import gym